littleraskol/Sprint-And-Dash-Redux/SprintAndDashRedux/readme.txt

 -Updated to most recent SMAPI and Stardew Valley.
 -Toggle is default behavior.
 -Winded after increments of 5 seconds of sprinting is default behavior.
--Fix: No long drains stamina if not moving.
+-Fix: Sprint no long drains stamina if not moving.
 -Dash buff minimal buff improved by +1 for speed and defense.
 -Dash buff can no longer kill the player (I think??).